 Higher priced Prosecco pairs great with these foods as well.
 However, if you are splurging on a higher end Prosecco, why not pair the more complex flavours with more complex foods.
 The acidity in Prosecco will cut through any cream sauce, or cheese, while the nutty almond flavour pairs excellent with nutty flavoured cheeses such as Gruyère, Gouda, or cheese ball made with nuts.

 The low alcohol and high acidity also make Prosecco a great pair with Spicy Asian dishes, as it extinguishes the heat considerably, allowing you to enjoy all the flavours the dish has to offer.

 Seafood and Prosecco is another classic pairing.
 The citrus notes act like a squeeze of lemon on the seafood.
-Battered and Fried Seafood (or just about anything fried and battered) pairs well too as the high acidity in the Prosecco cuts through the grease and cleanses the palate.
+Battered Shrimp, Crab Cakes, Fish and Chips, and Fried Seafood (or just about anything fried and battered) pairs well too as the high acidity in the Prosecco cuts through the grease and cleanses the palate.

 Discover More Pairings